Building a community of thriving teens

 ideas

-Up to $500 for your project to benefit local youth AND a chance to win an Amazon gift card for top Project Ideas
+Up to $500 for your project to benefit local youth AND a chance to win Amazon gift cards for top project ideas

 using our influence for good.

-Fall 2022 projects MUST address underage substance use.
-Projects that show how substance use affects mental health are also encouraged.
+• Projects MUST address youth mental health or underage substance use (facts, myths, healthy alternatives, etc.) Projects that highlight how substance use affects mental health are also encouraged.

 Teen-led projects look great on college applications and help your peers to THRIVE.